Healthy Easter Nest Cookies

 • Line a baking sheet with wax paper.
 Set aside.

-• Combine peanut butter, honey salt and coconut oil in a saucepan and heat until combined.
+• Heat peanut butter, honey and coconut oil in a small saucepan over medium-low heat, stirring often, until combined.

-• Drop 1 TBS portions of mixture onto your prepared baking sheet.
-Press into the shape of nests.
-Continue until you’ve used all your cookie mixture.
+• Use a 1 Tablespoon measuring spoon to drop portions of the cookie mixture onto the prepared baking sheet.
+Use the back to press a well into the cookie and make it into the shape of nests.
+Continue until all the cookie mixture is used.

-• Let cool in the refrigerator or freezer until hardened.
+• Chill in the refrigerator or freezer until hardened.
 Top with your favorite candy eggs.

 Video